MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-voice-applications-policies.md

 - **Holiday dates and hours**: Turn on this setting to allow authorized users to change the *Auto attendant holiday schedules* for the Auto attendants they're authorized for.

   > [!WARNING]
-  > Holiday sets may be shared across multiple auto attendants.
+  > Holiday sets can be shared across multiple auto attendants.
 In order to successfully make a change to a holiday schedule that is shared across multiple auto attendants, the user must be configured as an authorized user for all the auto attendants that reference the holiday.

 #### Call Flow Routing